BartoszBartmanski/BartoszBartmanski.github.io/_pages/cv.md

   - /resume
 ---

-## Education

-* 2015-2020: PhD in Systems Biology, University of Oxford
-    * Thesis title: Efficient methods for simulating stochastic reaction-diffusion models on evolving domains
-    * Supervisor: Prof. Ruth Baker
-    * Implemented and analysed different stochastic models of reaction-diffusion systems
-    * Developed open-source packages for stochastic simulations and generation of non-uniform meshes
-    * Communicated scientific results in both oral presentations at international conferences and in scientific publications

-* 2011-2015: Masters degree in Mathematics (Integrated), Durham University
-    * Thesis title: Mathematical modelling of musical instruments - piano string
-    * Supervisor: Dr. Bernard Piette
-    * Applied theory of elasticity to model musical instruments

 ## Work experience

+* 2020-present: Research software engineer at Institute for Computational Biomedicine, Germany
+    * Improvement of existing software tools for parallelised high performance computing using MPI/OpenMP
+    * Development of computational pipelines for benchmarking using Snakemake, Python and R
+    * Development of continuous integration pipelines for unit-tests using Travis-CI

 * 2019-2020: Assistant programmer at European Molecular Biology Laboratory (EMBL) Heidelberg
     * Developed analysis pipelines to use machine learning approaches to improve compound identification using Docker and Singularity container technology and Snakemake workflow manager
-    * Compared simulated data with experimental data generated on-site through different statistical methods
+    * Compared simulated data with experimental data generated on-site through different statistical methods using various Python packages (e.g. RDkit)
     * Led the statistical analysis of several experimental data sets in collaboration with experimentalists

 * 2016-2019: Demonstrator at Doctoral Training Center, University of Oxford